maryamShahid/main-memory-management/README.md

 Compile your application with sbmemlib.a.
 Import "sbmem.h" to use the library.
 Here is the basic documentation:

 * **`int sbmem_init (int segsize):`** This function will create and initialize a shared memory segment of the given size.
-The given size is in bytes and must be a power of 2.
 Memory will be allocated from that segment to the requesting.
 If operation is successful, the function will return 0, otherwise, it will return -1.

 * **`sbmem_remove ():`** This function removes the shared memory segment from the system.